iclr-blogposts/2024/_posts/2024-05-07-deqalg-reasoning.md

 In the DEQ blogpost </d-cite><d-cite key="baiblog"></d-cite> they suggest solving the above fixed point.
 The reason to use implicit differentiation is that backpropagating through time may easily run into exploding or vanishing gradients or error accumulation due to the number of steps needed to reach a fixed point.

-We tried both, solving the linear system with torch.linalg.solve and finding the above fixed point but stuck to computing the fixed point of the equation above as suggested by the deep equilibrium blogpost as it is computationally faster, while the added accuracy of linear system solvers wasn't beneficial.
+We tried both, solving the linear system with torch.linalg.solve and finding the above fixed point but converged to computing the fixed point of the equation above as suggested by the deep equilibrium blogpost as it is computationally faster, while the added accuracy of linear system solvers wasn't beneficial.
 Note this trade-off is heavily informed by what is readily implemented in PyTorch to run on GPU, hence the balance may shift in future.

 ### Tricks we employ

 To encourage convergence we change the update function in the MPNN<d-cite key="gilmer2017neural"></d-cite> to be a minimum update, i.e. $$z^{(t+1)} = \min(z^{(t)}, z^{'(t+1)})$$.
 This update rule is motivated by the problem of getting neural networks to converge to a fixed point.
-We discuss the effect of this in more detail after the experiments.
+We discuss the effect of this in more detail after the experimental section.

 Currently, gradient flows through the implicit differentiation explained above as well as back in time through standard backprop through $$z_t$$.
 To enable more ways for the gradient to inform early steps in the algorithm, we propagate the gradient through $$y_t$$.
 For discrete $$y_t$$, in other words, for categorical variables in the state $$x_t$$ we employ the Rao-Blackwell straight-through gumbel softmax estimator<d-cite key="paulus2020raoblackwellizing"></d-cite> to allow gradients to flow.